HowieJM/vsn-pipelines/README.rst

 # **Fork Notes:**

 I noticed that the repository has been archived.
 Unfortunately, the most recent version does not run with the most up-to-date motif files.
 Therefore, I produced a fork that can run the scenic module of this VSN-pipeline in both single-run and multi-run modes.
 To do this, I borrowed two fixes from the ``ccasar/vsn-pipelines`` fork.
 These allow the VSN-pipeline to run in single-run mode if ``skipReports = true`` in the config.
 To allow the multi-run aggregation to function, I made one further tweak.
 These are small changes but can be tricky to ID.
 Hopefully they will save time for people who want to use SCENIC multi-run mode with aggregation.
-I've also noted key setup options.
+I've noted key setup options.

 ---